 [In the interests of highway safety and to protect the amenities of the area having regard to Policy 10 (Design and Enhancing Local Identity) of the Rushcliffe Local Plan Part 1: Core Strategy (2014) and Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019).
 This is a pre commencement condition required to ensure that the construction works fully compliment and ensures that the ecological and environmental requirements are achieved from the outset of the development].

-14. No development shall take place on site until the applicant, or their agents or successors in title, has secured the implementation of a programme of archaeological work in accordance with a written scheme of investigation (WSI) which has been submitted by the applicant and approved by the Local Planning Authority..
+14. No development shall take place on site until a written scheme of investigation (WSI) has been submitted to and approved in writing by, the Local Planning Authority.
+The WSI will need to be prepared and implemented by a suitably qualified professionally accredited archaeological practice.
+No development shall take place until the site investigations and post investigation assessment has been undertaken in accordance with the agreed programme and details.

 [To ensure that any archaeological items and/or features are recorded in a manner proportionate to their significance and to make the recorded evidence (and any archive generated) publicly accessible, having regard to Policy 11 (Historic Environment) of the Rushcliffe Local Plan Part 1: Core Strategy (2014); and Policies 28 (Historic Environment: Conserving and Enhancing Heritage Assets) and 29 (Development Affecting Archaeological Sites) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019) and Chapter 16 (Conserving and enhancing the historic environment) of the National Planning Policy Framework.
 This is a pre commencement condition required to ensure that historic assets are protected and or recorded prior to loss or damage once the development is undertaken].

-15 Following the evaluation undertaken under condition 15 above, and prior to the commencement of the development hereby approved, a mitigation strategy detailing the excavation/ preservation shall be submitted to and approved in writing by the Local Planning Authority following the completion of the archaeological evaluation.
+15 Following the evaluation undertaken under condition 15 above, and prior to the commencement of the development hereby approved, a mitigation strategy detailing the excavation/ preservation shall be submitted to, and approved in writing by, the Local Planning Authority following the completion of the archaeological evaluation.
 The development shall be carried out in accordance with this strategy.

 [To ensure that any archaeological items and/or features are recorded in a manner proportionate to their significance and to make the recorded evidence (and any archive generated) publicly accessible, having regard to Policy 11 (Historic Environment) of the Rushcliffe Local Plan Part 1: Core Strategy (2014); and Policies 28 (Historic Environment: Conserving and Enhancing Heritage Assets) and 29 (Development Affecting Archaeological Sites) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019) and Chapter 16 (Conserving and enhancing the historic environment) of the National Planning Policy Framework.].

-16. The development hereby permitted must not commence until the visibility splays as shown on Figure 5.1: Proposed Haul Route Figure 5.2: Swept Path Analysis o Figure 5.3: Visibility Splay of the Construction Traffic Management Plan dated 18.08.2022 have been provided.
-The areas within the splays shall thereafter be kept free of all obstructions, structures, or erections exceeding 0.26m in height.
+16. The development hereby permitted must not commence until the visibility splays as shown on Figure 5.1: Proposed Haul Route, Figure 5.2: Swept Path Analysis, and Figure 5.3: Visibility Splay of the Construction Traffic Management Plan dated 18.08.2022 have been provided.
+The areas within the visibility splays shall thereafter be kept free of all obstructions, structures, or erections exceeding 0.26m in height.

 [In the interest of highway safety having regard to Policy 1 (Development Requirements) of the Rushcliffe Local Plan Part 2: Land and Planning Policies (2019)].

-17.No construction works shall commence on site until the site access junction as shown on Access Track Detail - Plan Ref: 04533-RES-ACC-DR-PT-001 (Figure 6 Version 1) has been provided, surfaced in a hard-bound material for a minimum distance of 15m to the rear of the highway boundary and has been suitably drained to prevent the discharge of surface water to the public highway.
+17.No development, other than works to implement the access, shall commence until the site access junction Visibility Splay Drawing Number NEO00763_001I_A Rev A) has been provided, surfaced in a hard-bound material for a minimum distance of 15m to the rear of the highway boundary and has been suitably drained to prevent the discharge of surface water to the public highway.
+The access shall be retained as such for the lifetime of the development hereby permitted.